For International Women's Day, Yelp now lets you search for women-owned businesses

-Yelp added a new feature in honor of International Women's Day, which falls on March 8.
-The directory is adding the option to search specifically for businesses owned by women.
-In a release Thursday, Yelp reported an increased desire for the feature among its users.
+Yelp has added a new feature in honor of International Women's Day, which falls on March 8.
+The directory is adding the option to search for businesses owned by women.

+"We understand that consumers want to champion women entrepreneurs and know that their hard-earned money is going into businesses they care about," Yelp said in a statement Thursday.

-The company said reviews of women-owned businesses have also increased 20% since 2018 and more than 50% in the last five years.
-Yelp said businesses marked as women-owned had higher average ratings than businesses that weren't.
-This difference pertains to active US businesses with at least five reviews, Yelp said.
+The company also said reviews mentioning whether a business is women-owned have increased 20% since 2018 and more than 50% in the last five years.
+Businesses marked as women-owned had higher average ratings than businesses that weren't, Yelp added.
+This difference pertains to active US businesses with at least five reviews.

 In tandem with the search feature, the company is releasing a list of the Top 100 women-owned businesses in the US.